 Health Insurance – Au Pairs from the EU do need Health Insurance as they are entitled to use our health service

-Guidelines for Types of Help (Childcare and Housework)
+Guidelines for Types of Help (Childcare and Light Household tasks)

 Childcare – Au Pairs do not generally have formal childcare qualifications and therefore it is at a family’s discretion to leave an Au Pair in sole charge of young children.
-Please note that a Family should not leave an Au Pair in sole care of any child under 2 years.
+Please note that a Family should not leave an Au Pair in sole care of any child under 2 years and limited responsibility of pre-school age children.
 Au Pairs are more akin to a babysitter, than an experienced child-carer.
 The following are the typical types of help that an Au Pair could provide:

 - helping getting children ready for school

 - playing with and entertaining children